proxmox/proxmox-datacenter-manager/docs/roadmap.rst

 - Add basic support to gather information on a Proxmox VE remote's firewall setup.

-   An overview panel shows which remote nodes and remote guest have an active firewall and how many rules are enabled.
+   An overview panel shows which remote nodes and remote guests have an active firewall and how many rules are enabled.

    Detailed rules can be inspected by selecting an entity from the overview panel.